Your Personal Energy Audit

 Free Lesson on Balancing Your Energy & Stress

-I’m creating some free short family friendly self regulation lessons that I’m sharing here.
-In this lesson, you will learn about the 5 energy domains and how you can use them to balance your own levels of energy and reduce stress.
-You can find the worksheet here and video here, or just click the images below.
+I’m also creating some family friendly tools and videos on topics related to problem solving and self-regulation.
+In this video, you will learn about the 5 energy domains and how you can use them to balance your own levels of energy and reduce stress.